VisualComputingInstitute/towards-reid-tracking/README.md

 It's made public for reference so that others can see what exactly we did, as the paper in no way can explain everything in enough detail.
 **It is not production-quality code**, rather it is nice code that got ever more messy as the deadline approached.

+Due to the nature of the code, many things might still be confusing and non-obvious to others, so feel free to ask us, either by opening an issue here on github (preferably), or shooting us an e-mail!

 ## The neural networks

 The training code of the neural networks is not public yet as it's pending publication of the dependency at https://github.com/VisualComputingInstitute/triplet-reid.